About Pocketful of Bunnies

 How I Care For My Rabbits

-I also free-feed timothy mix hay year round, I use this hay in our nest boxes also.
+I also feed timothy mix hay year round, I use this hay in our nest boxes also.

 Molting rabbits may get BOSS and Oats if they fall out of condition or need help with coat condition, I don't give the rabbits BOSS or Oats very often because it is fattening and I don't want them super fat!
 Does on litters and kits do get Oats often, and they are a good reward for posing.

-For treats my rabbits get plain cheerios and dandelions multiple times a week, or even daily.
-Plain cheerios and dandelions are safe treats that won't hurt them, and dandelions are good for them!
-Occasionally they get parts of bananas peels or other fruits, but not very often.
+For treats my rabbits get plain cheerios or fresh fruits occasionally.
 I don't give any fruits or veggies as treats before 4-5 months of age.

 All of my rabbits have access to fresh water 24/7, I use water bottles and crocks.